MicrosoftDocs/data-integration/data-integration/gateway/service-gateway-performance.md

 ## Slow-performing queries

 Long-running queries might require additional modification on your data source or further optimization of the query itself.
-This could be either for direct database queries, like Power BI DirectQuery, PowerApps, or Azure Logic Apps, or for Power BI refreshes.
+This could be either for Power BI refreshes or for direct database queries, like Power BI DirectQuery, PowerApps, or Azure Logic Apps.

 By default, the gateway performs basic logging.
-If you're investigating slow-performing queries, in addition to using the above feature,  you can temporarily enable **Additional logging** to gather additional log information.
+If you're investigating slow-performing queries, in addition to using the performance monitoring feature,  you can temporarily enable **Additional logging** to gather additional log information.
 To do this, in the [on-premises data gateway app](service-gateway-app.md) select **Diagnostics** > **Additional logging**.

 ![Turn on additional logging](media/service-gateway-performance/additional-logging.png)